How Heroku Works

 Terminology: Add-ons are third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.

 Add-ons are associated with an application, much like config vars - and so the earlier definition of a release needs to be refined.
-A release of your applications is not just your slug and config vars; it’s your slug, config vars as well as the set of provisioned add-ons.
+A release of your applications is not just your application’s build artifact and config vars; it’s the build artifact, config vars as well as the set of provisioned add-ons.

-Terminology: Releases are an append-only ledger of slugs, config vars and add-ons.
+Terminology: Releases are an append-only ledger of your application’s build artifact, config vars and add-ons.
 Heroku maintains an append-only ledger of releases you make.

 Much like config vars, whenever you add, remove or change an add-on, a new release is created.